MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

     :::image type="content" source="media/advanced-create-topics-from-web/suggested-web-wizard.png" alt-text="The Suggest topics page, where you enter URLs to extract suggested topics from.":::

-1. Repeat the previous step as many times as you need to add more URLs.
-We recommend that you add only a few at a time to keep the list of suggestions manageable.
+1. As needed, repeat the previous step to add more URLs.
+We recommend that you add only a few at a time to keep the resulting list of suggestions manageable.

 1. If you add a URL by mistake, you can remove it by selecting **Delete** :::image type="content" source="media/advanced-create-topics-from-web/delete-suggested-topic.png" alt-text="Delete." border="false":::.